cjekel/cjekel.github.io/_posts/2017-09-27-Python-with-Numba-faster-than-fortran.md

 ---
 title:  "Comparison of performance: Python NumPy and Numba, MATLAB, and Fortran"
 date:   2017-09-27 19:11:00
-description: The time it takes to perform an array math operation is compared in Python NumPy, Python NumPy with Numba accleration, MATLAB, and Fortran.
+description: The time it takes to perform an array operation is compared in Python NumPy, Python NumPy with Numba accleration, MATLAB, and Fortran.
 The arrays are large, with one million to one billion elements.
-Numba is a great choice for parallel acceleration with Python and NumPy.
+Numba is a great choice for parallel acceleration of Python and NumPy.
 keywords: [Python parallel processing, NumPy vs MATLAB vs Fortran, Python vs Fortan, Python vs MATLAB, Numba NumPy acceleration, Python NumPy faster]
 ---